 Do the prep

-- Preheat the oven to 190C/374F/gas mark 5 and lightly oil a large baking tray
+- Preheat the oven to 190C/374F/gas mark 5 and lightly oil a large baking tray.

 - Wash the carrots and parsnips.
 If you are not peeling the veg, make sure to give them a good scrub.
-Slice them into thick batons of roughly equal sizes so they cook evenly.
-Place them in a bowl.

 - In a jug, whisk together the olive oil, honey, Dijon mustard, salt, pepper, melted butter and plain flour.